 Technology replacing manipulatives; it all started with good intentions.
 In fact, I remember being rewarded with a trip to the elementary school library in the late 1970s where I could play a Star War's themed text-based adventure game on the school's only Apple II Computer.
 To be honest, it didn't teach me to read, but it did encourage it.
 But this is quickly what technology became...let's trick students into learning through educational video games!

-Note: I learned to read before I was 4 years old from store signs and billboards.
-While it's not something I could place in my hands, it's functioned like a manipulative in that words and letters are supported with visual cues of shapes and colors.
+Aside: I learned to read before I was 4 years old from random store signs and billboards.
+While it's not something I could place in my hands, it functioned like a manipulative in that words and letters are supported with visual cues of shapes and colors.

-At its best, technology is still an almost entirely passive participant in our learning; it's either a resource for research or its used to do computations so we no longer have to.
+Currently and typically, technology is still an almost entirely passive participant in our learning; it's either a resource for research or it's used to do computations so we no longer have to.
 It's a jeopardy-like game or a self-grading assignment system or a video conferencing application or an online curriculum.

 What it is NOT - if we are honest - is an active, integral role in the mastery of a learning objective.
 And in the spirit of using manipulatives as a pedagogical practice, technology has failed.
 While it could be used to function as a manipulative toward meeting specific educational objectives, we seldom require it to do so.